lopezleandro03/azd-devcenter/README.md

 ## Getting Started

-1. Define the following environment variables to define your DevCenter catalog as a GitHub repository.
-The DevCenter catalog is a GitHub repository that contains the environment templates.
+1. Define the following environment variables which will be used to link a GitHub repository as a DevCenter catalog.
+The catalog is the repository that contains the environment definitions as infrastructure as code templates.
+Use the [Azure official repo for Azure Deployment Environments](https://github.com/Azure/deployment-environments) to get some sample environments imported as catalog items from the get go.

 ```bash
 # Bash